singh1114/best/_posts/2020-05-25-machine-learning-for-beginners-mp-neuron.md

 ## How to calculate the threshold?

-The main purpose of any model is to learn the correct values of these variables. `b` is the only variable in MP Neuron case.
+The main purpose of any model is to learn the correct values of the variables. `b` is the only variable in MP Neuron's case.
 We will use a small trick so that we don't have to check every possible value in the world to compute the correct threshold.

-Every model is evaluated by comparing the true output with the predicted output to check how much accurate is our model.
+Every [model is evaluated](https://ranvir.xyz/blog/how-to-evaluate-your-machine-learning-model-like-a-pro-metrics/) by comparing the true output with the predicted output to check how much accurate is our model.
 Mean Squared Error is one of those methods, which is also known as the **loss function**.

 {% include math.html math_code="$\displaystyle \sum_{i}^{n}(y - \widehat{y})^2$" style="margin-top:0.2em;" %}